Amulya-Prabakhar/Traffic-controlUnit/README.md

-Amulya Prabakhar, MEng in Electrical and Computer Engineeering, Concordia Universty, Montreal, Canada Nishanth Tamalla, MEng in Electrical and Computer Engineeering, Concordia Universty, Montreal, Canada Sibi Ravichandran, MEng in Electrical and Computer Engineeering, Concordia Universty, Montreal, Canada Vivekchari, MEng in Electrical and Computer Engineeering, Concordia Universty, Montreal, Canada
+Amulya Prabakhar, MEng in Electrical and Computer Engineeering, Concordia Universty, Montreal, Canada Nishanth Tamalla, MEng in Electrical and Computer Engineeering, Concordia Universty, Montreal, Canada Sibi Ravichandran, MEng in Electrical and Computer Engineeering, Concordia Universty, Montreal, Canada Gaurav, MEng in Electrical and Computer Engineeering, Concordia Universty, Montreal, Canada

 Description:
 Academic Project of Microprocessor Project.
 The main aim of this project is to monitor the traffic intensity of a road segment depending on which the microprocessor takes the decision and reports the traffic status to emergency (911) systems via SMS.
 The system also displays the status of the traffic in a